-- The length of the expulsion/alternative placement, if any; - When the expulsion is not permanent, the procedures for re-admittance at the end of the expulsion period; and

-• The right to appeal the Head of Schools' decision to the Regional Superintendent.
+- The length of the expulsion/alternative placement, if any; - The procedures for re-admittance at the end of the expulsion period, as applicable; and - The right to appeal the Head of Schools' decision to the Regional Superintendent.

 The notice shall also state that failure to timely request such a hearing constitutes a waiver of further rights to any appeal of the discipline.
 The expulsion is effective immediately regardless of any appeal.